Hospice Frequently Asked Questions

-Hospice patients have very serious medical conditions—diseases that are life threatening.
-Most Bend and Central Oregon hospice patients and loved ones turn to our services because they want support during this phase in their life and may need pain relief, medical services and emotional support.
-Seriously ill patients whose priority is to have the best quality of life possible are those who are best suited for hospice in Central Oregon.
+Hospice patients have very serious medical conditions or diseases that are life threatening.
+Most Central Oregon hospice patients and loved ones turn to our services because they want support during this phase in their life and may need pain relief, medical services, and emotional support.
+Seriously ill patients whose priority is to have the best quality of life possible are those who are best suited for hospice.

 Sooner than later.
-End-of-life care may be difficult to discuss, but it is smart for family members to communicate their wishes long before it becomes a concern.
-These conversations can greatly reduce stress when it is time for hospice services, and help ensure that patients help make an educated decision that includes input from family members and loved ones.
+End-of-life care may be difficult to discuss, but communicating with family members about their wishes long before it becomes a concern is smart.
+These conversations can greatly reduce stress when it is time for hospice services.
+This can help ensure that patients make an educated decision that includes input from family members and loved ones.

 Should we wait for the doctor to suggest hospice services?